 How funeral care is changing and economic reasons for choosing cremation

-The economy has definitely impacted on how we are changing our approach to death care today.
+The economy has definitely impacted how we are changing our approach to death care today.
 Many families simply cannot, or do not, want to spend unnecessarily on funeral costs.
-A cremation provides a simple, efficient and economical means to conduct a disposition.
+A cremation provides a simple, efficient, and economical means to conduct a disposition.

 How much does a funeral cost in Las Vegas?

 This is not a simple question to answer as funeral costs can range significantly depending on the type of services and products selected, and the funeral services provider used.
-The average cost of a funeral in Las Vegas is $6,641*, but the lowest cost is $4,050.
+The average cost of a traditional funeral service in Las Vegas is $7,510*, but the lowest cost is $5,460.

 How much does a cremation cost in Las Vegas?

-It is important to state that cremation prices in Las Vegas DO vary quite considerably between funeral homes, and depending what type of cremation service you opt for.
+It is important to state that cremation prices in Las Vegas DO vary considerably between funeral homes, and depending on what type of cremation service you opt for.
 Not all funeral homes have their own crematory but will use the services of a local crematory.
-The average cost of a cremation memorial is $3,651*, however, it is possible to find much lower-priced cremation services in Las Vegas.
+The average cost of a full cremation service is $6,061*, however, it is possible to find much lower-priced cremation services in Las Vegas.

 How much is a direct cremation in Las Vegas, NV?